lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 computing in Python.

 Dask natively scales Python.
-It provides advanced parallelism for analytics, enabling performance at scale for some of the popular tools.
+It provides advanced parallelism, enabling performance at scale for some of the popular tools.
-For instance: Dask arrays scale Numpy workflows, Dask dataframes scale Pandas workflows,
+For instance: Dask arrays scale NumPy workflows, Dask dataframes scale Pandas workflows,
-Dask-ML scales machine learning APIs like Scikit-Learn and XGBoost.
+Dask-ML scales machine learning programming interfaces like Scikit-Learn and XGBoost.

 Dask is composed of two parts: